astropy/astropy/docs/visualization/wcsaxes/generic_transforms.rst

   if the :class:`~matplotlib.transforms.Transform` returns values in degrees and you want the labels to be formatted in hours.

-In addition the ``coord_meta`` can optionally include the following key:
+In addition the ``coord_meta`` can optionally include the following keys:

+* ``default_axislabel_position``: an iterable of strings giving for each world coordinates the spine of the frame on which to show the axis label for the coordinate.
+Each string should be such that it could be used as input to :meth:`~astropy.visualization.wcsaxes.coordinate_helpers.CoordinateHelper.set_axislabel_position`.

+* ``default_ticklabel_position``: an iterable of strings giving for each world coordinates the spine of the frame on which to show the tick labels for the coordinate.
+Each string should be such that it could be used as input to :meth:`~astropy.visualization.wcsaxes.coordinate_helpers.CoordinateHelper.set_ticklabel_position`.

-* ``default_position``: an iterable of strings giving for each world coordinates the spine of the frame on which to show the coordinate.
-Each string should be such that it could be used as input to e.g.
+* ``default_ticks_position``: an iterable of strings giving for each world coordinates the spine of the frame on which to show the ticks for the coordinate.
+Each string should be such that it could be used as input to :meth:`~astropy.visualization.wcsaxes.coordinate_helpers.CoordinateHelper.set_ticks_position`.
-  :meth:`~astropy.visualization.wcsaxes.coordinate_helpers.CoordinateHelper.set_ticklabel_position`.

 The following example illustrates a custom projection using a transform and ``coord_meta``: